DucManhPhan/DucManhPhan.github.io/_posts/2026-06-09-leetcode-560-subarray-sum-equals-k.md

 ![](../img/Algorithm/prefix-sum/prefix-sum-1.png)

-To improve this solution, we will use Prefix Sum that has already calculated the sum of a subarray, instead of using the inner 3rd for loop.
+To improve this solution, we will use Prefix Sum that has already calculated the sum of a subarray, instead of using the inner 3rd for loop, to reduce the time complexity to $O(n^2)$.

 ```Java
 class Solution {